-- Define the following terms: ferritin, hemosiderin, transferrin, total iron binding capacity, and percent saturation. - Describe the hepcidin iron exporter regulator and know how it is involved in hereditary hemochromatosis and anemia of chronic disease. - Describe the symptoms of iron deficiency, the lab values (ferritin, hemoglobin and MCV) as they change with progressively more severe iron depletion, and list five conditions associated with iron deficiency. - Distinguish between iron deficiency anemia and anemia of inflammation by correctly interpreting iron studies. - Describe the clinical manifestations of iron overload, name the organs involved in iron overload conditions, and know the appropriate lab tests indicated for the screening and diagnosis of hereditary hemochromatosis. - Know the difference in the interpretation of iron studies in a patient with endstage renal disease and the indication for iron supplementation. - Know the indications and methods of treatment for iron overload.
+- Understand the importance of iron in the human body and that conditions of iron deficiency and iron overload are common. - Describe the hepcidin iron exporter regulator and understand how it is involved the regulation of iron absorption.
+Describe how hepcidin relates to hereditary hemochromatosis and anemia of chronic disease. - Know how the lab values (ferritin, hemoglobin and MCV) change with progressively more severe iron depletion. - Distinguish between iron deficiency anemia and anemia of inflammation by correctly interpreting iron studies. - Know the appropriate lab tests indicated for the screening and diagnosis of hereditary hemochromatosis. - Know the difference in the interpretation of iron studies in a patient with endstage renal disease and the indication for iron supplementation. - Know the indications and methods of treatment for iron overload.